2026 SOCIAL HOUSING CONFERENCE | PARSONS X UHAB

 Panelists:

-+ Courtney Horwitz, Founder & CEO, Strada Ventures LLC.
++ Courtney Horwitz, Founder & Principal, Strada Ventures.

 + Rachel Jaffe, Senior Counsel, Goldstein Hall.